350Z AiM PDM32 Integration

 - Fuel Level

-Many of these signals can be provided by AiM’s pre-defined protocol.
+These signals require that the PDM32 be connected to the OEM CAN Bus.
+Once that has been accomplished, many of these signals can be provided by AiM’s pre-defined protocol.
 Anything that exists on the OEM CAN bus but is not in protocol definition provided by AiM can be added manually.

 From Sensors Connected to PDM32